-Note: \ denotes introduced species.
+Note: denotes introduced species.

-The fish communities are also indicative of a disturbed habitat.
+The fish communities at the airport site, and up and downstream of the airport site, are also indicative of a disturbed habitat.
 Low surface flows and poor water quality are likely to have caused reductions in native fish populations over the years and the increase in farm dams and the impacts they play on water shed hydrology are also likely part of the broader picture in the project area.
 The intermittent nature of these creeks are likely to be natural inhibitors to rare or endangered species populating the area but this has likely been exacerbated by land clearing and the flow-on effects of erosion, deteriorating water quality and population increases in exotic fish species, creating competition for resources which potentially did not exist previously.
-However, fish habitat assessment largely indicated that fish habitat was moderate or minimal at most sites and this was reflected in the dominance of exotic speices at all sites. .
+An assessment of fish habitat found it to be moderate or minimal at most sites, with a dominance of exotic species at all sites.